PROGRESSION

 HIV Long-Term Nonprogression: Insights into Pathogenesis and Viral Control

-When it comes to the natural history of HIV infection, very few generalizations can be made.
 After an individual in infected with the virus, progression to AIDS—provided that antiretroviral therapy is not used—typically occurs within ten years.
-“This basically depends on the steady-state viral load,” explained Dr. Marylyn Addo.
-“Patients who maintain a high viral load after infection has been established are likely to develop AIDS faster than those with lower viral loads.”
 However, for a small group of individuals, HIV infection runs an unusually benign course.
 These patients, dubbed long-term nonprogressors (LTNPs), maintain very low viral loads and stable CD4+ cell counts for many years—indefinitely in some cases—without the assistance of antiretroviral therapy.
-And it is these LTNPs that have been the intense focus of several research teams around the world.
 Understanding the factors that contribute to long-term nonprogression will hopefully yield greater insights into the pathogenesis of HIV infection and will be crucial for vaccine design and the development of therapeutic modalities.

 Joseph M. McCune, MD, PhD